 Switch up the survey content

 Taking many types of the same kind of survey one after the other is a sure-fire way to find yourself suffering from survey fatigue.
 Try to switch up the types of surveys that you take throughout the day to help keep your mind focused and fresh.
-If you’ve taken several long and involved product surveys in a row, switch over and find a music listening survey or an assignment with video, to give your brain something else to work with for a little while.
+If you’ve taken several long and involved product surveys in a row, switch over and find a music listening survey or a special assignment such as a focus group, to give your brain something else to work with for a little while.

 There’s no need to go out and buy an expensive standing desk, either.
 If you’re using a laptop, some well-placed boxes or stacked shelves can double as a temporary standing desk setup.
 Just make sure to review these ergonomic guidelines to keep things positioned correctly.